Skip to Content

 As a journalism teacher, Webster said he respects Winter’s efforts to highlight journalistic ethics and the fundamentals of reporting, qualities he has implemented in his own classes.

 Winter said one of the biggest challenges the newspaper program faces is balancing commitments to both the print paper and online paper.
-He pointed out that most high schools have transitioned to a completely paperless program, whereas he has seen a large effort by the staff and student body to continue publishing print editions every year.
+He pointed out that many high schools have transitioned to a completely paperless program, whereas he has seen a large effort by the Shield staff to continue publishing print editions every year.

 At the end of every school year, Winter selects the staffing positions for the upcoming year.
 Positions include editors-in-chief, section editors, print and web managing editors, and many more.
 One of the qualities he said he looks to see in an editor is their willingness to go above and beyond in everything they do.